Randomblock1/checkra1n-linux/README.md

 - "Credits"
   - Is self explanatory
 - "Update"
-  - Uses curl to get the latest version of this tool.
+  - Uses `curl` to get the latest version of this tool.
 You shouldn't need to use this manually, as it updates itself on startup.

 If you are not on a Debian based system, you may need to install dependencies manually.
 Just Google any errors and see if it means you're missing something.

 It requires `grep, usbmuxd, curl, whiptail, libimobiledevice6 (+utils)`

 Please put any issues in the GitHub Issue tracker and feel free to make pull requests.

-## todo
-add support for systems that are not Debian or MacOS